kewlfft/ansible-aur/README.md

 ```

 ## Usage
-### Note
+### Notes
-* This module aims to cover the AUR; for package removal or system upgrade with the repositories, it is recommended to use the official *pacman* module,
+* This module aims to cover the AUR; for package removal or system upgrade with the repositories, it is recommended to use the official *pacman* module.
-* A package is reinstalled only if an update is available, using the *--needed* parameter.
+* The *--needed* parameter of the helper is systematically used, it means if a package is up to date, it is not built and reinstalled.

 ### Examples
 Use it in a task, as in the following examples: